 Are aftermarket ADAS calibration systems OK?

 I don’t have the answer.
 This isn’t really my field, so much like using only Subaru windshields, I’m going to follow the manufacturer laid out as closely as I can.
-When we ordered the Toyota trihedral I was very disappointed.
+When we ordered the Toyota trihedral corner reflector, and I was very disappointed.
 It has a flimsy wobbly stand and the mount and trihedral are also flimsy.
 Many people had told me the Autel reflector was better, so I bought one.
 But here’s the thing: it’s not the same size.
-And while the stand it much better, the box the target mounts to is thin junk.
+And while the stand is much better, the box the target mounts to is thin junk.

-So, does size matter?
+So, does the size matter?
 Once again, I don’t really know, but it seems like it would.
 If studying bouncing radio beams is your thing, please drop me a line and let me know.

-I’m no engineer, but I was curious so I did a little research on the interwebs.
+I’m no engineer, but I was curious, so I did a little research on the interwebs.
 I probably got a lot of things wrong.
 Here’s what I think I know.
 (And here’s where I got it)

 As near as I can tell, automotive radar wavelength is likely around 4-5mm.
 I measured the Toyota target and the Autel target and did my best to plug the numbers into a calculator (I’m also no mathematician).
 To me it looks like that the Autel is bigger in both physical size and RCS (by what seems like a lot).
 Does it matter?
 I don’t know, so I use the wobbly target we ordered from Toyota.

 We decided not to buy an aftermarket ADAS calibration system.
 On the one hand, it would be very convenient to have coverage for every vehicle.
 On the other hand, aftermarket ADAS systems aren’t the same as the factory tools, and we aren’t qualified to determine if that’s OK.

 We’ve seen some scary settlements in tire repair cases.
-Following factory procedures using factory tools seems like the best way to ensure that we keep the ADAS systems operating as designed, and avoid potential blame should the car later be involved in a collision.
+Following factory procedures using factory tools seems like the best way to ensure that we keep the ADAS systems operating as designed and avoid potential blame should the car later be involved in a collision.

 This means that we’re buying targets one at a time.
-Unfortunately they can take up to six months to arrive.
+Unfortunately, they can take up to six months to arrive.